ahessl/Final/README.md

 }
 ```
 Congratulations!
 You have successfully taken control of your computer and cleaned up those .csv files!
 The best part is, you aren't even dreaming this time.

+## Future Work
+* How to reperesent missing time periods
+* Combining files from same loggers where the file name is slightly different (is logger id same?)

 ## Author